Life Change Program

-Up to 40 men and 20 women enroll annually in a year-long journey towards wellness – as they are afforded the opportunity to experience spiritual growth and healing, as well as emotional recovery in their lives.
+Up to 40 men enroll annually in a year-long journey towards wellness – as they are afforded the opportunity to experience spiritual growth and healing, as well as emotional recovery in their lives.
 The end goal is that men and women will be better equipped to leave the Mission with the tools to be able to reenter society, and to sustain their reentry with a job and housing.

 Who are these men and women entering the program?

 Most have been at the Mission for several months and are “sick and tired of being sick and tired.”
 Many have struggled in their past with substance abuse.
-Some have been physically, verbally, or sexually abused by their parents or have experienced adult domestic violence, and have been unable to cope with the emotional damage of that abuse.
+Some have been physically, verbally, or sexually abused by their relatives or have experienced adult domestic violence, and have been unable to cope with the emotional damage of that abuse.
 Some have criminal histories.
 Most experience the inability to maintain employment.
 Whatever their past, all have expressed a desire to “get well” and to “learn about God.”
 They are hopeful that this one year commitment of healing and learning will lead them to a better future.